Paumtz713/WRO-2026_FUTURE-ENGINEERS_SUPERIORES/README.md

 - [WRO 2025 Los Grises Superiores Repository](https://github.com/christopherperezcortes/WRO-2025-Future-Engineers) *(previous season)*

 ---
+---

+## 🧾 Development Status

+As of April 23, 2026, this repository documents the current development stage of the robot.

+The system is still undergoing iterative improvements, particularly in electronics integration, sensor calibration, and software tuning.
+On going adjustments will be validated through testing and progressively documented in future updates.

+---
 *End of README.md — Team Los Grises Superiores | WRO 2026 Future Engineers*